daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 That said, my purpose here is to prepare you for this task.
 I will provide a tentative deadline.
 Some companies actually do this to make sure the project is turned in on time.
 If you hand in your work ahead of the final deadline, at your request I can look over your project and recommend any changes before I actually grade it.

 I will not do this if you turn in the assignment on the due date.

+# Closing Remarks

+it is my commitment to you to help you as you discover more about math.
+I cannot help you if you are not engaged in class.
+I need your cooperation to make this work.
+I need your committment to work hard on your projects and quizzes.

+## Food

+Food is an essential part of your intellectual and physical growth,